+'''

-\$ cp -R /directory_path OraCl10g
+$ cp -R /directory_path OraCl10g

+'''

-In this example, /directory_path is the disc mount point directory, for example /mnt/dvd on Red Hat systems or /media/dvd on SUSE systems, or the path of the client directory on the DVD.
+In this example, /directory_path is the disc mount point directory, for example /dvd, or the path of the client directory on the DVD.
 The mount point directory is /dvd.

-5. If necessary, mount the next disc and repeat step 5.
+If necessary, mount the next disc and repeat step 5.